1kunal1997/Service-API/README.md

 ## API Documentation

- NOTE: If you are not interested in how the service works, and merely want to use the service, you can skip this section.
+ **NOTE**: If you are not interested in how the service works, and merely want to use the service, you can skip this section.

  Here is a flow chart that shows how the client and server communicate: